itsabgr/itsabgr/readme.md

 ### Live Video Streaming
-A lives streaming service in Go with CDN capabilities was developed for an online classroom system.
+A scalable lives streaming service in Go with CDN capabilities was developed for an online classroom system.

 ### Decentralized Messenger